Every car, no matter how well wrought has an Achilles heel.

 A further (stillborn) development, was the fitment of the 114-series engine into a prototype CX.
 In 1975, Maserati engineers, desperate to maintain the company’s viability, created what was known as Vehicle L, which had an adapted version of the V6 which could be fitted into the CX’s engine bay, using the same engine mounts.
 It was evaluated by Peugeot management, but by then the game was up.
 Sochaux had their own ideas.

-While the 3-litre unit was the largest capacity version of the 114-series fitted to the production SM, Maserati built a 3.2 litre version for their stillborn Quattroporte II model – a car we’ll return to.
+While the 3-litre unit was the largest capacity version of the 114-series fitted to the production SM, Maserati built a 3.2 litre version for their stillborn Quattroporte II model.
+[Source: Marc Sonnery]

-A cut-down four-cylinder version of the 114-series was also made and fitted to an experimental CX. it’s unclear what its capacity was.
-This engine, along with the first prototype V6 has been preserved at the Panini collection in Modena.
+A number of cut-down four-cylinder versions of the 114-series were also made and fitted to experimental CXs.
+This, along with the first prototype V6 has been preserved at the Panini collection in Modena.
+[Source: Marc Sonnery]